cdapio/cdap/docs/developer-guide/source/rest_api.rst

 Return codes:
 	:200 OK: The event was successfully received and the result of the read was returned.
-	:204 No Content: The Stream exists but it is either empty or the given ``consumer-id`` has read all the events in the Stream.
+	:204 No Content: The Stream exists but it is either empty or the given ``Consumer-ID`` has read all the events in the Stream.
 	:404 Not Found: The Stream does not exist.

 The read will always return the next event from the Stream that was inserted first and has not been read yet (first-in, first-out or FIFO semantics).
 If the Stream has never been read from before, the first event will be read.

-For example, in order to read the third event that was sent to a Stream, two previous reads have to be performed after receiving the ``consumer-id``.
+For example, in order to read the third event that was sent to a Stream, two previous reads have to be performed after receiving the ``Consumer-ID``.
-You can always start reading from the first event by getting a new ``consumer-id``.
+You can always start reading from the first event by getting a new ``Consumer-ID``.

 The response will contain the binary body of the event in its body and a header for each header of the Stream event, analogous to how you send headers when posting an event to the Stream::

 	<stream-id>.<property>:<value>

-Reading multiple events
+Reading Multiple Events
 -----------------------
-Reading multiple events is not supported directly by the Stream HTTP API, but the command line tool ``stream-client`` has a way to view *all*, the *first N*, or the *last N* events in the Stream.
+Reading multiple events is not supported directly by the Stream HTTP API, but the command-line tool ``stream-client`` has a way to view *all*, the *first N*, or the *last N* events in the Stream.

-For more information, see the Stream Command Line Client.
-[DOCNOTE: FIXME!]
+For more information, see the Stream Command Line Client ``stream-client`` in the ``/bin`` directory of the Continuuity Reactor SDK distribution.

 Data HTTP API
 =============